Virgin Australia Holdings: Founding and early history

+Voluntary administration and acquisition by Bain Capital

 In March 2020, Virgin Australia halted all flights from international sector and in early April 2020, all domestic flights except for some services from Sydney to Melbourne due to the COVID-19 pandemic with 8,000 staff would be stood down.
-After a request for $1.4 billion loan from the Federal Government was rejected, in April 2020 Virgin Australia Holdings was placed in voluntary administration with Deloitte appointed as administrator.
+After a request for $1.4 billion loan from the federal government was rejected, in April 2020, Virgin Australia Holdings was placed in voluntary administration with Deloitte appointed as administrator.
 It continued to trade whilst Deloitte sought to sell the business, with Bain Capital, BGH Capital, Cyrus Capital Partners and Indigo Partners shortlisted to bid.
 The administrator listed Bain Capital and Cyrus Capital Partners to make final bids.
 On 26 June 2020, the administrators announced that Bain Capital's bids to acquire Virgin Australia had been successful with current equity holders being wiped out.
 Subject to being approved by creditors, the deal is expected to be finalised in August 2020.
 The Queensland Government announced they had partnered with Bain Capital offering $200 million in return for maintain the airline being in Queensland.
 Bain's plan included reducing the fleet size from 130 to 70-80 aircraft and shutting down the Tigerair brand.
-Furthermore, they are planning on returning Virgin's A330's to lessors and mothballing their 777-300ER fleet until 2021.
+Furthermore, they planned to return Virgin's A330's to lessors and mothball their 777-300ER fleet until 2021.
 The sale was approved by creditors on 4 September 2020.

-In October 2020, Virgin Group took a 5% stake in the company.
+In October 2020, Virgin Group and the Queensland Investment Corporation took stakes of 5% and 2% in the company.

+Qatar Airways stake and relisting

+In October 2024, Qatar Airways agreed terms to purchase a 25% stake in Virgin Australia Holdings.
+After receiving clearance by the Australian Competition & Consumer Commission and Foreign Investment Review Board, the deal was approved by the Treasurer of Australia in February 2025.

+In June 2025, Virgin relisted on the Australian Securities Exchange, with Bain and Qatar Airways selling 28 and 2 percentage points of their stakes respectively.

 Head office

+Virgin Australia Holdings has its head office at 275 Grey Street, South Brisbane.
+It relocated there in 2020 during the COVID-19 pandemic.